-Common European Framework of Reference for Languages: Learning, Teaching, Assessment (CEFR)
+Common European Framework of Reference for Languages: Learning, teaching, assessment - Companion Volume

-The result of over twenty years of research, the Common European Framework of Reference for Languages: Learning, teaching, assessment (CEFR) is exactly what its title says it is: a framework of reference.
-It was designed to provide a transparent, coherent and comprehensive basis for the elaboration of language syllabuses and curriculum guidelines, the design of teaching and learning materials, and the assessment of foreign language proficiency.
-It is used in Europe but also in other continents.
+The CEFR Companion Volume updates and extends the Common European Framework of Reference for Languages: Learning, teaching, assessment (CEFR) which was designed to provide a transparent, coherent and comprehensive basis for the elaboration of language syllabuses and curriculum guidelines, the design of teaching and learning materials, and the assessment of foreign language proficiency.
+The CEFR has been translated into over 40 languages and is used all over Europe and in other continents.

 Six levels of foreign language proficiency

 The CEFR describes foreign language proficiency at six levels: A1 and A2, B1 and B2, C1 and C2.
 It also defines three ‘plus’ levels (A2+, B1+, B2+)